Follow In The Country on Twitter

 Dealing with HVX Infected Plants

-The big wholesalers and growers are starting to take this problem seriously, but there are already so many infected plants out there, it is up to the home gardeners and collectors to do the rest.
+The reputable wholesalers and growers take this problem very seriously, but there are unscrupulous growers who do not.
+It is up to the home gardeners and collectors to protect their gardens.
 It is my personal feeling that these plants are like a ticking time bomb.
 As long as they are in the garden, they pose a threat.

 Hosta Virus X and Nurseries